 Reports will be most helpful if they:

-Include how the bug was found, the impact, and any remediation suggestions;
+Include how the vulnerability was found, the impact, and any remediation suggestions;

 Include proof-of-concept code to help diagnose root causes as quickly as possible;

-Crash dumps and automated tool output are helpful, but if accompanied by code or steps toward reproducibility they’re significantly more valuable.
+Crash dumps and automated tool output are helpful, but if accompanied by code or clearly defined steps toward reproducibility they’re significantly more valuable.

-Are submitted in English; however, no submission will go unattended; and;
+Are submitted in English; however, no submission will go unattended.

 We encourage all good-faith reports; however, we have no control over third-party products.
-We will involve third-parties in issues as immediately and as responsibly as possible.
+When appropriate, we will involve third-parties in issues as immediately and as responsibly as possible.